 As for the types of receiving feedback, they vary from platform to platform, but it boils down to private and public complaints and criticism.
 Regardless, there are a few guidelines to follow in that regard.
 First and foremost, the response should be quick.
 Then, the response itself matters.
 It should be done in a friendly, positive, and transparent manner, not going on the defensive and taking the side of the client.
-“About me” section should feature appropriate conduct standards, with clear guidelines for all comments: no vulgar, discriminatory or inappropriate language, being polite, and so on.
+The “About me” section should feature appropriate conduct standards, with clear guidelines for all comments: no vulgar, discriminatory or inappropriate language, being polite, and so on.
 It’s also important to be wary of deleting comments — it usually produces an even more negative reaction.
 Finally, it’s a good idea to make use of publicity of social media for architects and respond publicly first and privately second.

 9. Share Random Tips

 Give customers the secrets to getting what they need out of a contractor.
-Share tips of good designing, good insight, project description, and tips to good and valuable design which helps other followers to inspire from your designs and implement it.
+Share tips of good designing, good insight, project description, and tips to good and valuable design which helps other followers to inspire from your designs and implement them.
 I mean who does not want to become a hero and legends in their respective fields, and social media provides you with that platform.

 10. Create a marketing plan and strategy